sankalp-rajeev/Smriti/docs/final_demo_checklist.md

 - `Selected languages demonstrated: English, Hindi, Spanish, Swahili.`
 - `These are patient-specific generated note languages; Smriti does not claim full app UI translation.`
 - `Protocol citation IDs remain stable in English; no cloud translation API is used.`
-- `Direct Gemma audio is not used, so Smriti uses offline speech or editable transcript fallback into text reasoning.`
+- `Gemma audio transcription is validated through a manual probe.
+Audio fills an editable transcript only; clinical note generation still goes through text reasoning and CHW review.`
+- `App-facing microphone recording into the editable transcript is next-phase work.`
 - `Vision scan is data-entry support only, not diagnosis.`
 - `Local Gemma 4 vision paper-note extraction requires CHW review before saving.`